Those of us older than 50 produce very little

 - Protect against cancer and improve the outcome when used with most conventional and alternative cancer treatments*

 I would like to add another layer to the story of melatonin.
-As I have described in my two recent books and further detail in my upcoming book, Cancer and The New Biology of Water (due out late summer), cellular health resides in the structure of our intracellular water gels.
+As I have described in various books and further detail in my upcoming book, Cancer and The New Biology of Water [since released], cellular health resides in the structure of our intracellular water gels.
 This gel controls the unfolding and therefore the expression of our DNA, controls which proteins we synthesize in our cells, controls the flow of energy in our cells, and creates the electrical charge in our cells and tissues, which is the basis of life, and much, much more.
 Healthy gels mean healthy cells and overall protection from disease.

 Melatonin affects so many disease processes because it is the physical correlate of the action of our life force.
 When our life force is depleted, we suffer disease.
 When it is gone, we die.